ecfish/DGattGAN/README.md

 # DGattGAN
 Our code will be released soon.
+(We are in a hurry for deadline submission~ Sorry!)